Keeping Kids Busy Through Summer: Summer Camp Alternatives

 Full Article

-Local parks and recreation departments in larger communities boost their options for children over the summer.
+Local parks and recreation departments often boost their options for children over the summer.
 These can include sports, preschool classes, and outdoor activities.
 Some of the parks and rec departments, especially in larger communities, have adaptive or accessible classes, for those with disabilities and/or sensory issues.
 Boys and Girls Clubs have activities, classes, and day camp for a small fee.
+Their Find a Club interactive map will let you locate the nearest club.
 The YMCA also can offer day camp options, along with their usual sports and recreation options.
-For families in more rural areas, 4H has many opportunities for children and youth to engage in hands-on learning, skill building, and community interaction.
+4H, the nation’s largest youth development organization, has many opportunities for children and youth to engage in hands-on learning, skill building, and community interaction.
+Various branches of 4H offer Science, Technology, Engineering & Math (STEM) activities, civic engagement, animal science, environmental science, performance arts, nutrition and health, and many, many more activities are available through your local camps.

 Washington State Parks provide for a wide range of outdoor activities this summer and even have special events that can be viewed on their calendar.
 For children four and up, their Junior Ranger Program has activities to print out and ideas for indoor and outdoor fun.
 For those with physical limitations, an interactive ADA map of park facilities shows the wheelchair accessible options throughout the State Park system.